 Infographic titled “Is Walking Away from Police Obstruction in Florida?” showing an officer pointing and shouting “Stop!” as a man walks away, with sections explaining what counts as obstruction, possible defense strategies such as no clear command or lack of detention, and potential misdemeanor penalties of up to 1 year in jail and a $1,000 fine.

-You are here: Home > Obstruction > Is Walking Away from Police Obstruction in Florida?
+You are here: Home > Obstruction > Can You Walk Away from Police in Florida?
+When It Becomes Obstruction

-Is Walking Away from Police Obstruction in Florida?
+Can You Walk Away from Police in Florida?
+When It Becomes Obstruction

 If a police officer approaches you on the street and you simply walk away, can you be arrested for obstruction?